LibApps staff login

 Holidays and Cultural Observances

 This guide provides information about diverse cultural celebrations and religious holidays.
-It includes calendars and brief descriptions of the events.
+It links to the Council of Religious Advisors at Arizona State University calendar and provides brief descriptions of religious events.
 The main calendar is arranged by the academic calendar year for the current school year.
 Some holidays are based on the lunar calendar--which can vary based on region and practice--and, therefore, vary from year to year.
 This resource can assist in event planning and classroom activities.

 For more information, see ASU's Academic Affairs Manual (ACD) section 304–04: Accommodation for Religious Practices.